isazafeer/horiseon-challenge/README.md

 One of the first changes that I made was changing the title to 'Horiseon Website', as it was blank in the initial state of the file.

 Next, I noticed that a line of code used in the initial HTML could have been replaced with a modern, semantic tag instead (better practice with HTML5).
 A tag using a `<div>` and `"class=header"` can be substituted with `<header>`.
-Following this, the CSS file needed amending as the class references had been replaced, so in order to do this I removed the "." from each of the headers in the CSS file, to point to the elements themselves.
+Following this, the CSS file needed amending as the class references had been replaced, so in order to do this I removed the `.` from each of the headers in the CSS file, to point to the elements themselves.

+All of the changes I made from the HTML file were reflected in the CSS file, ensuring that the Horiseon website is functional and accessible.

 Just below this, another semantic element that I added was the `<nav>` tag, to simplify the HTML when editing the code.
 This is to allow an editor to easily identify where different segments of the site are and swiftly navigate.